Nexedi/jio/docs/complex_queries.rst

 For some storages (like localStorage), complex queries can be a powerful tool to query accessible documents.
-When querying documents on a distant storage, some server-side logic should be run to avoid having to request large amount of documents to run a query on the client.
+When querying documents on a distant storage, some server-side logic should be run to avoid returning too many documents to the client.
 If distant storages are static, an alternative would be to use an indexStorage with appropriate indices as complex queries will always try to run the query on the index before querying documents itself.

 How to use Complex Queries with jIO?
 ------------------------------------

-Complex queries can be triggered by including the option named query in the ``allDocs()`` method call.
+Complex queries can be triggered by including the option named **query** in the ``allDocs()`` method call.

 Example: